Brest, France: The Ultimate Travel Guide 2025

 CC BY-SA 3.0 / Pierre Primot

-Château de Trévarez is a stately home located in Saint-Goazec, Finistère, Brittany, France.
-Built at the end of the 19th century, it was commissioned by James de Kerjégu, Chairman of the General Council of Finistère, and designed by the French architect Walter-André Destailleur.
-The château is one of the most recent built in France, completed around the beginning of the…
+Château de Trévarez, one of the most remarkable castles in Brittany, is a stately home located in Saint-Goazec, in the Finistère department of France.
+Built at the end of the 19th century, it was commissioned by James de Kerjégu, Chairman of the General Council of Finistère, and designed by the celebrated architect Walter-André Destailleur.
+The château stands as a striking…

 Location: Domaine de Trévarez, Domaine de Trévarez, Saint-Goazec, France | Price: €10 | Website | Distance: 56.8km